johnsonfight/BiosNote/One quick question, what are the error types of AER. please list them all.md

+Q: One quick question, what are the error types of AER?
+Please list them all

 In **Advanced Error Reporting (AER)**, errors are classified into three main categories, with specific error types under each category.
 Here’s a list of all the error types for AER:

 ### 1. **Correctable Errors**: